Elijer/programmingwiki/entries/Django.md

 ### What NOT to do in Django
 1) Write comments inside of your HTML templates.
 Don't be fooled -- these don't get used like normal HTML files.
 So when you write comments in them, it could break your code.
 Thanks Django -.-

+Edit: Not actually positive about this, I just had one bad experience.

 ### Creating an app
 `python manage.py startapp hello`